 [If there is no unblocked path, the monster will advance along the path it would take if all non-adjacent monsters were ignored.
 If ignoring non-adjacent monsters does not result in a path to you, the monster will wait and do nothing that turn.
 If there are multiple path options that are equidistant to you, the monster will eliminate any option that requires backtracking and, if still more than one choice remains, choose randomly which path to take.]

 Missile monsters can attack from 2 away, or 3 way with an attack penalty.
-If a missile monster is:
+A missile monster will behave as follows:

-- adjacent to you: it will withdraw to a space that is 2 tiles away.
+- If adjacent to you, it will withdraw to a space that is 2 tiles away.
 If it has no way to do that, it is “cornered” and can take no action.

 Missile monsters take their turn before melee monsters.